Huddinge Municipality: 2018 Election

 Elections to Swedish municipalities are held every fourth year on the second Sunday in September.
 The 2018 election to the 61-seat council resulted in the centre-right Alliance of four parties (M, L, KD and C) plus two local parties (HP and DP) staying in power without a majority.
 The Alliance and local parties gained a seat since the 2014 election and maintains power.
 The three Red-Green parties (S, MP and V) are in opposition and the far right Sweden Democrats (SD) holds the balance of power but normally votes with the Alliance.

 Culture

 The municipality contains six public libraries, Södertörn University College and one of the campuses for Karolinska Institutet.

 Kungens Kurva is one of Sweden's largest shopping areas.
 It hosts, among other things, the largest IKEA store in the world, the largest cinema in the country, and a large shopping centre.
 In total, it generates a turnover of 6 billion Swedish kronor and has 15 million visitors per year.

-Mikael Akerfeldt from Opeth grew up in Huddinge.
+Mikael Akerfeldt from Opeth and song writer and pop artist Orup both grew up in Huddinge.